ananyaswadia/Constructors_Destructors_In_CPP/README.md

 <img width="817" height="648" alt="image" src="https://github.com/user-attachments/assets/a04975cd-2117-4e62-8e75-c3f1c6ae351d" />

 ## Algorithms
+### Default Constructor
+1. Start

+2. Define a Car class with attributes: brand, model, purchase price, and expected selling price.

+3. Create a constructor to: Ask the user for brand, model, purchase price, and expected selling price.

+4. Store the entered values.

+5. Define a display() function to print all stored details.

+6. In main():Create an object c1 of Car and Call display() to show details.

+7. End
+### Parametrised Constructor
+1. Start

+2. Define a class Constructor with attributes: day, month, year.

+3. Create a constructor that accepts three parameters.

+4. Asks the user to enter date in dd/mm/yyyy format.

+5. Stores the input in day, month, year.

+6. Define show() function to print the date in dd/mm/yyyy format.

+7. In main():Create an object c1 of class Constructor and Call show() to display the date.

+8. End
+### Copy Constructor
+1. Start

+2. Define a class Student with attributes: name and age.

+3. Create a parameterized constructor to initialize name and age.

+4. Create a copy constructor that copies values of name and age from an existing object and prints “Copy constructor called!”

+5. Define display() function to print name and age.

+6. In main():Create object s1 with name "Ananya" and age 19.

+7. Create object s2 as a copy of s1 (calls copy constructor).

+8. Display details of both objects using display().

+9. End
+### Destructor
+1. Start

+2. Define a class Destruct with a static counter count.

+3. Create a constructor that: Increments count and prints number of objects created.

+4. Create a destructor that: Decrements count and prints number of objects destroyed.

+5. In main(): Create 5 objects (a, b, c, d, e).

+6. Observe constructor messages while creating.

+7. At program end, objects are destroyed automatically.

+8. Destructor messages display objects being destroyed.

+9. End
 ## Conclusion
 We learnt to implement constructors and destructors and their working.